Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 => 38
 {% endhighlight %}

-According to the documentation, the index header contains a 4-byte signature, 4-byte version number, and 32-bit number of index entries.
+According to the documentation, the index header contains a 4-byte signature "DIRC", followed by a 4-byte version number, and 32-bit number of index entries.

 {% highlight hexdump %}
 % cat .git/index | head -c 12 | hexdump -C